EliasAllan/Module-2-Assignment/README.md

 ## Description

 This is a portoflio for a Upenn bootcamp student.
 It's designed to consolidate what was learned in module 2, and it serves as a personal portfolio for the student after the program is completed.
-The placeholder images are to be filled later on with actual project made by the students.
+The placeholder images are to be filled later on with actual projects made by the students.

 ## Overview